jonnonz1/nz-statute-book/acts/public/2000/international-crimes-and-international-criminal-court-act-2000.md

 **Eligibility for surrender**

 ### 43 Determination of eligibility for surrender
-(1) If a person is brought before a District Court under this Part, the District Court must determine whether the person is eligible for surrender in relation to the international crime or crimes for which surrender is sought.
+(1) If a person is brought before the District Court under this Part, the District Court must determine whether the person is eligible for surrender in relation to the international crime or crimes for which surrender is sought.
 (2) Subsection (1) applies subject to sections 38 and 45.
 (3) The person is eligible for surrender if—
   (a) a warrant for the arrest of the person issued by the ICC or a judgment of conviction for an international crime given by the ICC has been produced to the District Court; and